 Brian also holds the Six Nations record for most tries scored with 26.
 He was chosen as Player of the Tournament in 2006, 2007 and 2009.
 In 2001, 2002 and 2009, O’Driscoll was nominated for the World Player of the Year Award.

-Coming from a rugby family (his father and cousins played for Ireland), even though he played Gaelic Football as a youngster, there was never any doubt that Brian O’Driscoll would continue the tradition.
-After graduating from University College Dublin, his talent was already well known and amazingly he made his international debut for Ireland before his club debut for Leinster in 1999.
+Coming from a rugby family - his father and cousins played for Ireland – Brian initially played Gaelic Football as a youngster, but switched to rugby.
+After graduating from University College Dublin, his talent was already well known and surprisingly he made his international debut for Ireland before his club debut for Leinster in 1999.

 In 2000, O’Driscoll made his mark on the international stage, scoring a hat-trick of tries in Six Nations victory over France – Ireland’s first win in Paris since 1972.
 This gave him cult status amongst the Irish fans and he was a popular choice when he took over the nation’s captaincy from the retiring Keith Wood.